RaoulRV/picknch/README.md

 - User Stories not yet implemented

-    - Search Bar: As a user I can click on the searchbar and type the title of the post im looking for so that I can find what im interested in.
+    - Search Bar: As a user I can click on the searchbar and type the title of the post I'm looking for so that I can find what I'm interested in.

         - This was left out due to time constraints, however I will be adding this the next time I have some free time as its a core functionality of my site.

     - Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation

-        - This wasn't implemented on purpose because I intended the website communication to be done via phone, thats why the phone number is provided by the poster.
+        - This wasn't implemented on purpose because I intended the website communication to be done via phone, that's why the phone number is provided by the poster.

     - Approve comments: As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments